 Here’s a video of the sientra implant cut in half.

-Here’s a video of Dr. Marin’s interview at Fox where he discussed about the gummy bear implants.
+Here’s a video of Dr. Marin’s interview at Fox where he discussed the gummy bear implants.

 There are several instances where patients will really benefit from a shaped implant:

-- A constricted or tuberour breast.
-These breasts can be tight on the lower aspect of the breast and need additional implant where the breast is most deficient
+- A constricted or tuberous breast.
+These breasts can be tight on the lower aspect of the breast and need additional implants where the breast is most deficient.

 - A breast in need of a slight lift.
 Since the anatomic implant has its most projecting point lower than the traditional round implant, it is particularly suited to a breast that needs a slight lift.